lse-st446/lse-st446.github.io/index.md

 ---
 #### Week 10.
 AI applications

+Lecture: guest lecturer Marc Cohen, Software Engineer, Google "Democratizing AI," providing an overview of cloud services provided by Google for various computation tasks such as machine learning, TensorFlow, Vision API, Translation API, Video intelligence API, Cloud ML engine, and managed TensorFlow at scale.

+*Lab*: **Using APIs for solving AI tasks**
+* TBD

+---
+#### Week 11.
+Numerical computations using dataflow graphs

-We will introduce the basic concepts of performing numerical computations using data flow graphs.
+In our last lecture, we will introduce the basic concepts of performing numerical computations using data flow graphs.
 In such settings, the graph nodes represent mathematical operations, while the graph edges represent the multidimensional data arrays that flow between them.
 We will explain the architecture of Tensorflow, an open source library for numerical computations using data flow graphs.
 We will go over the the use case of learning a deep neural network, taking the basic architecture of a feedforward deep neural network.

 *Readings*:
 * TensorFlow [API docs](https://www.tensorflow.org/api_docs/)